 Chogan’s Condition in Iran Today

-As Chogan is an expensive game, it’s not very popular in Iran, but there’s a Polo Federation of Iran that promoted this sport.
+As thish is an expensive game, it’s not very popular in Iran, but there’s a Polo Federation of Iran that promoted this sport.
 So, sports authorities give more attention to it and there’s a hope it gets more popular among all Iran games.

 However, as a universally recognized cultural heritage of Iranians, Chogan is well-known and all Iranians are proud of it.
-Students read about it in Persian literate and learn about it in various arts especially painting.
+Students read about it in Persian literature and learn about it in various arts especially painting.

 For more articles on Iranian culture inscribed in UNESCO, go to: